raghoshMSFT/AMBROSIA/docs/home.md

 ---
 layout: default
-title: Home
+title: other page
-nav_order: 1
+nav_order: 2
+permalink: /second
 ---

-# Hello this is the home page
+# Hello this is the second page

 content will go here